|Church||United Family International Church (UFIC) Ministries|

 After graduating, Makandiwa went to Matabeleland where he worked as an assistant pastor under the supervision of Reverend Aspher Madziyire (who was once the President of AFM).
 He was then assigned to be the pastor of an Assembly in Shangani.
 In 2004, he was transferred to How Mine and subsequently to Hebron Assembly in Chitungwiza.
-In August 2008, Makandiwa launched UFIC drawing the attention of many people.
-His sermons were screened on Zimbabwe Broadcasting Corporation Television.
+In August 2008, Makandiwa started an inter-denominational church drawing the attention of many people.
+His sermons were screened on Zimbabwe Broadcasting Corporation television.

 Departure from AFM

-It was allegedly reported that Makandiwa was devoting much of his time to his newly formed inter-denominational church (United Family Interdenominational Church) neglecting his duties at his Chitungwiza assembly.
-Those in the executive interim of AFM gave Makandiwa two options either to remain with AFM or to be with UFIC.
-As anticipated he chose the latter.
+It was reported that Makandiwa devoted much of his time to his newly formed inter-denominational church neglecting his duties at his Chitungwiza assembly.
+Those in the executive interim of AFM gave Makandiwa two options; either to remain with AFM or to be with UFIC.
+He chose the latter.
 In 2010, Makandiwa renamed UFIC to United Family International Church (UFIC) in 2010.